 Just as they are important for Digital Cameras, photography accessories are key to increasing your range with a phone’s camera.

-When taking picture of your food, or even of merchandise while in the store, your phone will almost always generate a better image than your camera.
-It’s too close and you really don’t want to stand out more than you already do.
+When taking your food porn shoot, or even of merchandise while in the store, your phone will almost always generate a better image than your camera.
+It’s too close.
 This is why we suggest investing in a decent mobile phone with an amazing camera before you try your hand at a fancy DSLR.

 At least this way, it’s a little more well rounded and everyone is a pro-photographer with a mobile phone.